Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

   -b R062 \
   -t 20172782_instances_templates_1.csv \
   -s 20172782_instances_science_two_images.csv \
-  -p 4 \
+  -p 3 \
-  -w 4
+  -w 3
 ```

 _Ideally_, this would create a file `report1.nsys-rep`, but something about that is broken; I'm not sure what.
 It does create a file `report1.qdstrm`, which you can then somehow somewhere else convert to a `.nsys-rep` file.
-On a Linux system, if you've installed the `night-compute` and `nsight-systems` packages (see https://docs.nvidia.com/nsight-systems/InstallationGuide/index.html), you can download the `.qdstrm` file to your system and run
+On a Linux system, if you've installed the `nsight-compute` and `nsight-systems` packages (see https://docs.nvidia.com/nsight-systems/InstallationGuide/index.html), you can download the `.qdstrm` file to your system and run
 ```
 /opt/nvidia/nsight-systems/2024.4.2/host-linux-x64/QdstrmImporter -i <name>.qdstrm
 ```
 where `<name>.qstrm` is the file you downloaded.
 (Note that the directory may have something other than `2024.4.2` in it, depending on what version you've installed.
-For best comptibility with the version of Nsight in the `v0.0.1` docker image, I recommend installing `nsight-compute-2024.3.1` and  `nsight-systems-2024.4.2`.)
+For best comptibility with the version of Nsight in the `v0.0.1` docker image, I recommend trying to install something close to `nsight-compute-2024.3.1` and  `nsight-systems-2024.4.2`; exactly what is avialable seems to vary with time.)
 This should produce a file `<name>.nsys-rep`.
 Then, on your local desktop, run
 ```
 nsys-ui <name>.nsys-rep
 ```